awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 # What Is Amazon Pinpoint?<a name="welcome"></a>

 Amazon Pinpoint is an AWS service that you can use to engage with your customers across multiple messaging channels\.
-You can send push notifications, emails, or text messages \(SMS\), depending on the purpose of your campaign\.
+You can use Amazon Pinpoint to send push notifications, emails, SMS text messages, and voice messages\.

 The information in this user guide is intended for all Amazon Pinpoint users, including marketers, business users, and developers\.
 This guide contains information that's especially helpful for users who mainly interact with Amazon Pinpoint by using the AWS Management Console\.
 If you're new to Amazon Pinpoint, start by reading [Getting Started with Amazon Pinpoint](gettingstarted.md)\.